HardCoreCodin/Rational-Ray-Casting/README.md

 <br>
 In the original version 2 distances are computed for the horizontal and vertical hits.<br>
 They were computed as <i>positive</i> distance measures and subsequently used for each ray to:
-1. Determine if the horizontal hit or the vertical hit are the closest.
+1. Determine which of the horizontal vs. vertical hits is the closest.
 2. Compute the height of each pixel column in the 3D viewport.

 To fix the perspective distortion (fish-eye lens effect) a trigonometric <b>cos()</b> function was used <br>